Best Bass Sound

 Bass Compression: Use compression to make the bass stay strong.
 Start with a ratio of 10:1, fast attack and slow release.
 Once again, play your way into a great sound.
 When doing this you’ll start noticing the settings that work best for your favorite patches.

 Bass Eq: After compression, the last thing is EQ.
 A rule of thumb is never add or boost EQ.
 Ever.
 If the sound needs to be boosted, it’s better to choose or design a different patch that fits in the pocket of the beat.
-EQ is used only to cut the frequencies below 40hz.
+As a guideline, EQ is used only to cut the frequencies below 40hz.
 This gives the beat more headroom and dynamic capabilities.
 Use a low shelf EQ or hi pass filter.

-This is just a small portion of the sound design, music production and ear training elements in the 7 Lesson Course: Becoming a Music Producer and Audio Engineer As always, make sure to apply this article to your music production.
+As always, make sure to apply this article to your music production.
 Set aside some time to work on your sound design technique before or after the creative process.
 This will give you a chance to train your ears and also get instant results in shaping the best bass sound you are after.